 |Rise of Homo sapiens (new kid on the block)||_____0.3||Gradual divergence from other (sub)-species, like Homo neanderthalensis|

 You can download the impressively detailed official "International Chronostratigraphic Chart" for yourself, in various languages.
+As of December 2020, the latest version was 2020/03.
 Many of the finer subdivisions have changed since I was in college!
-And even in 2018!
+And even in 2018, alone!

 This special rock was kindly provided by the office of the Ontario Geological Survey, Ministry of Energy, Northern Development and Mines, in Thunder Bay *.
 Special thanks to Greg Paju for his generous and dedicated help with sample acquisition and preparation.
 Great job!
 The Acasta gneiss is one of a small number of samples, and one of just two from outside Ontario, in preparation for a museum display.
 This meets a request from the Museu Joias da Natureza in Santos, the port of the great city of Sao Paulo, Brazil.
 Next month's "Rock" will be another sample from this project, from the Thunder Bay area.

 * It is important also to thank the original supplier of the material, the Northwest Territories Geological Survey.